tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/evpn-vxlan-configuring.rst

 Configuring Forwarding
 ======================

-In Contrail, the default forwarding mode is enabled for fallback bridging (IP FIB and MAC FIB).
-The mode can be changed, either through the Contrail Web UI or by using python provisioning commands.
+In Tungsten Fabric, the default forwarding mode is enabled for fallback bridging (IP FIB and MAC FIB).
+The mode can be changed, either through the Tungsten Fabric Web UI or by using python provisioning commands.

 To change the forwarding mode:

 #.
-From the Contrail Web UI, select **Configure > Networking > Networks** .
+From the Tungsten Fabric Web UI, select **Configure > Networking > Networks** .